Dapper ORM

 Dapper is an object–relational mapping (ORM) product for the Microsoft .NET platform.
 It provides a framework for mapping an object-oriented domain model to a traditional relational database.
 Its purpose is to relieve the developer from a significant portion of relational data persistence-related programming tasks.
-Dapper is free as open source software that is distributed under dual license, either the Apache License 2.0 or the MIT License.
+Dapper is free as open source software that is distributed under the Apache License 2.0.

 Dapper was originally developed for and by Stack Overflow.

 Feature summary

 The Dapper team advertises the following features: